jamescherti/compile-angel.el/README.md

 (setq package-native-compile nil)

-;; Uncomment to disable Emacs JIT Native-compile to completely replace it with compile-angel ;; (setq native-comp-jit-compilation nil)
+;; Uncomment to disable Emacs JIT Native-compile to completely replace it with compile-angel ;; (This can prevents redundant or repetitive background compilations.)
+;; (setq native-comp-jit-compilation nil)
 ;; (setq native-comp-deferred-compilation native-comp-jit-compilation)  ; Deprecated